UPPMAX/uppmax_intro_python/lesson_plans/20240118/README.md

    and let the more advanced learners help
  * Teach best practices,
    instead show those best practices
+ * Use teaching materials developed by colleagues just to be nice.
+   Instead, use free-online teaching materials developed by others, so that me and my colleagues do not need to maintain it

 ## Schedule

 | Time          | Topic
 |---------------|-------------------------------